Centuria Diversified Property Fund – Frequently Asked Questions

 11. How can I obtain historical statements, such as tax statements, distributions statements and/or transaction statements?

-All current and historical Tax, Distribution and or Periodic Statements are available to you on our Investor and Adviser Web Portals.
-Access to the portals are as follows:
+Due to our recent registry transition, all current and historical Tax, Distribution and or Periodic Statements will be available to you on our Centuria Investor and Adviser websites at a later date (est end of January 2019).
+Access to the websites are as follows:

-If you have not yet registered yourself for access to our Web Portals, please request a registration code from our Investor Services Team via firstname.lastname@example.org OR phone our team on 1300 113 548.
+If you have not yet registered yourself for access to the Centuria Investor website, please contact our Investor Services Team via Property.Enquiry@CenturiaInvestor.com.au OR phone us on 1800 182 257.

 12. Can I transfer my holding to another entity or person?